Get Medical Billing and Coding Certification in Rhode Island Today!

 Certification Application Process

 The certification application process for medical billing and coding in Rhode Island varies depending on the certifying agency.
-For AAPC certification exams, candidates must first become a member of the organization and fulfill any prerequisites.
+For AAPC certification exams, candidates must first become members of the organization and fulfil any prerequisites.
 Exam fees for AHIMA certifications range from approximately $300 for the Certified Coding Associate (CCA) to $400 for the Certified Coding Specialist (CCS).
 AHIMA examinations are typically offered at Pearson VUE sites, while AAPC candidates can search for upcoming examinations on the AAPC website by state or zip code proximity.

 Continuing Education and Credential Maintenance

-Continuing education and credential maintenance is a critical aspect of a successful medical billing and coding career.
+Continuing education and credential maintenance a critical aspects of a successful medical billing and coding career.
 Certifying agencies, such as AAPC and AHIMA, mandate that professionals complete approved courses and activities to maintain their certification or license.
 The requirements for continuing education units (CEUs) may differ depending on the specific credential held.

 CEU Requirements